← Back to blog

 OpsMar 14, 2026

-The decision isn’t fees — it’s whether refunds and payouts stay auditable
+The decision is not fees.
+It is whether refunds and payouts stay auditable.

 Choosing a payment provider for an affiliate program

-This guide gives you a simple way to evaluate providers (Stripe, Paddle, LemonSqueezy, Polar, etc.) specifically for affiliate program ops — not generic ‘who has lower fees’ comparisons.
+This guide gives you a simple way to evaluate providers like Stripe, Paddle, LemonSqueezy, Polar, and merchant-of-record setups specifically for affiliate program ops, not generic fee comparisons.

 Table of contents